NateCross/city-of-mist-bot/README.md

 - The bot should be working now.

 ## Features
+- [x] Display Core Moves
-- [ ] Display Core Moves
+  - [ ] Display the other player moves
 - [ ] Show info for each theme

 ## TODO
-- [ ] Try to use those fancy Discord features
+- [?]
+Try to use those fancy Discord features
+  - [x] Embeds with buttons for displaying moves
 - [ ] Maybe add a dice roller
 - [ ] Maybe add a way to track characters